Fortnite Accessibility Report

 Play Without Hearing: No audio cues are necessary to play the game well.

-Fortnite has no accessibility features for Communication which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
-The following games are similar to Fortnite, but offer accessibility features for Communication:
+We haven’t documented any accessibility features for Communication in Fortnite which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+The following games are similar to Fortnite, and offer accessibility features for Communication:

 System Accessibility Settings

 In addition to the accessibility features provided in the game, you can also use system-wide accessibility settings: